Administration, Faculty and Staff

-Welcome to the wonderful world of third grade!
+Welcome to the wonderful world of second grade!

 I continued my Catholic education at Ladywood High School.
 Then, I attended Schoolcraft College in Livonia and received an Associate’s Degree.
 After my time at Schoolcraft, I finished up my degree at Wayne State University where I received a Bachelor’s of Art in Elementary Education.
 When I am not teaching, I love camping, swimming, and spending time with family and friends.

-I invite you to check out my webpage where you will find information on the daily, weekly, and monthly activities of the third grade!
+I invite you to check out my webpage where you will find information on the daily, weekly, and monthly activities of the second grade!

 Mrs. Michele Sophiea | 3rd Grade

 Hello!
-My name is Mrs. Michele Sophiea and this is my sixth year as a part of the Stag family.
+My name is Mrs. Michele Sophiea and this is my seventh year as a member of the Stag family.

 I am thrilled to be a part of this school and am looking forward to an exciting year.
 I am a graduate of Madonna University where I received my Bachelor of Arts in History and my teaching certificate.
 This is my 24th year teaching and 12 of those years were spent teaching at St. Dunstan.